Teacup and Toy Persian Kittens

-Understanding the “Teacup” terminology in a cyber world that can be playground for unethical people.
+Understanding the “Teacup” terminology in a cyber world can be a playground for unethical people.

 Teacup, teacup, teacup!
 It is an Internet frenzy that has customers flocking to buy and snatch up any kittens with the word “teacup” braided into their description.

-This article is dedicated to clarifying the all too popular “Teacup phrase”, which has almost became an Internet hoax.
+This article is dedicated to clarifying the all too popular “Teacup phrase”, which has almost become an Internet hoax.

-The words teacup cat or teacup kittens are being completely distorted on various cat breeders websites so we feel it is time to set the record straight and explaining the facts and myths about them.
+The words teacup cat or teacup kittens are being completely distorted on various cat breeders’ websites, so we feel it is time to set the record straight and explain the facts and myths about them.

-Some breeders are really stepping into a world of deception by using additional terminology like “Micro & mini“.
+Some breeders are stepping into a world of deception using additional terminology like “Micro & mini.”

-This is leading the general public into believe there are cats that will fit inside a teacup full grown or into the palm of your hand.
-(See some of the distorted & Photoshop photos below) This is just plain insanity & un-realistic expectations!
+This leads the general public to believe some cats will fit in a teacup full-grown or into the palm of your hand.
+(See some of the distorted & Photoshop photos below) This is just plain insanity & unrealistic expectations!

-- Cats maturing under 10 pounds at adulthood (1 year old) are classified as being “teacups”, however as with anything in this life – there is simply no way any human being can predict the future.
+- Cats maturing under 10 pounds at adulthood (1-year-old) are classified as “teacups”; however, as with anything in this life, there is no way any human being can predict the future.

-We give honest estimates (not guarantees) on all of our kittens for sale based on past breeding’s, parents weights and overall judgement based on each particular kitten.
-I know myself, I would rather receive honest information and make an educated decision on my purchase rather than sugar coated one and end up feeling deceived.
+We give honest estimates (not guarantees) on all of our kittens for sale based on past breeding, parents’ weights, and overall judgment based on each particular kitten.
+I know myself I would rather receive honest information and make an educated decision on my purchase rather than sugar-coated one and end up feeling deceived.

-Teacup cats are equivalent to regular sized women’s clothing verses women’s petite size clothing.
+Teacup cats are equivalent to regular-sized women’s clothing versus women’s petite-size clothing.

-They are proportioned the same but petite women just have smaller bone structure.
+They are proportioned the same, but petite women have smaller bone structures.
 It is as simple as that.
 There is no such thing as a cat that fits into the palm of your hand at maturity.

-We would like to think that people are intelligent enough to know that photos like the ones below are created on Photoshop as a joke, not real cats!
+We want to think that people are intelligent enough to know that photos like the ones below are created in Photoshop as a joke, not real cats!

-A realistic expectation for a teacup cat is to pictures a 4 or 5 month old regular cat.
+A realistic expectation for a teacup cat is to picture a 4 or 5-month-old regular cat.
 That is what a teacup cat looks like in reality.

 Color Chart Factors

-Hopefully this page has put things into perspective for those of you searching for a “Teacup Persian Cat”.
+Hopefully this page has put things into perspective for those searching for a “Teacup Persian Cat”.